-Most Viewed Kannada Teasers In 24 Hours: Sudeep's Sye Raa Beats Yash's KGF Chapter 1
+Most-viewed Kannada Teasers In 24 Hours: Sudeep's Sye Raa Beats Yash's KGF Chapter 1

 The Villain

-Sudeep and Shivrajkumar's action-drama The Villain's teaser is the fifth most viewed Kannada teaser with 1.4 million views.
+Sudeep and Shivrajkumar's action-drama The Villain's teaser is the fifth most-viewed Kannada teaser with 1.4 million views.
 The film, however, witnessed an average performance in the theatres.